 How to get a job in law

 Graduate jobs in law are known as training contracts.
 Most large, commercial law firms recruit future trainee solicitors two years in advance – during your penultimate year on a law or non-law degree.
+Many training application deadlines deadlines fall between March and 31 July (though recently a few larger firms’, such as Clifford Chance, opportunities are closing as early as December).
+Vacation scheme (ie work experience) deadlines typically land between December and February.
 Smaller high street firms recruit on a more ad-hoc basis.

 Top skills to get a job in law

-- Communication skills.
-You'll spend your days communicating with clients and other lawyers – by email, letter, conference call and on the phone.
+- communication skills: you'll spend your days communicating with clients and other lawyers – by email, letter, conference call and on the phone.
 For litigation lawyers, add presenting in court to that list.
 Recruiters will look for evidence of strong communication skills in your application, at interview and on work experience.